impul/AvatarHashView/README.md

 - If you **want to contribute**, submit a pull request.
 ## How to use
 First of all you can review Example target.
-You can use AvatarHashView by setting UIView class on XIB or Storyboard:
+You can use AvatarHashView by setting UIView class:
 ```
-@IBOutlet weak var avatarView: UIImageView!
+@IBOutlet weak var avatarView: AvatarHashView!

 ...